SGruetzke/test_biol217/Questions Day 5.md

   - The METABAT data are not chimeric
   - The CONCOT data are chimeric on kingdom, phylum and class level
-  - `what is a chimeric bin?`
+  - A chimeric bin contains contigs of different taxa

 ## Questions

-Does the quality of your Arrchaea improve?
+Does the quality of your Archaea improve?
 hint: look at completeness redundancy in the interface of anvio and submit info of before and after Submit your output Figure
 The completeness decreases from 97.37% to 93.4%.
 The Redundance did not change (5.3).
 The obvious low quality were removed, so the quality should be a little bit better.
 But we can not see changes in the Redundance as a marker for the quality.